Best Fishing Backpack (carry your tackle the right way!)

 When you’re heading out for a day of fishing, being comfortable is going to be high on your list of priorities.
 You are not going to want a bag that you’re going to struggle to carry or one that is going to be awkward to fish with.

 Your bag should fit you properly, both in length and at the shoulders.
-While many backpacks do have adjustable shoulder straps, you will need to consider the width and design of the shoulder straps and whether or not they will conform to your size and shape.
+While many fishing backpacks do have adjustable shoulder straps, you will need to consider the width and design of the straps and whether or not they will conform to your size and shape.

 Having good padding in the shoulder straps will also improve the comfort of carrying the pack.
 You should also make sure that the fabric on it is breathable, particularly on the back panel and the shoulder straps, as this will prevent moisture from building up and causing you to sweat.